 - Antibacterial wet wipes.
 Did you know that the food tray tables have the most germs on the plane?
 Even more than the flush button of the plane’s toilet?
 You should check out Travel Math’s report on airline hygiene.

 Ear plugs and eye masks are also useful after your flight, in case you are staying in a shared room or a hostel with a late curfew (if any).
 Might also come in handy if you chose to book your stay somewhere in a busy city center where it’s loud even after midnight.

 Ever heard of SleepPhones?
 It’s a headband that keeps your earphones in place while you sleep, acting as a sleeping mask at the same time.

 You can skip the travel pillow completely and use your scarf or sarong as a pillow, if you’re dressed warm enough for the plane.

-Congratulations on learning how to efficiently pack your carry-on luggage!
+Congratulations on packing your carry-on luggage!

 To recap, packing a suitcase is a skill, and with my ultimate guide to making your own carry-on packing list, you will master it faster.
 You will save money, and you will go through the security check fast.
 When you’re packing your carry-on and going to the airport, I want this to be you: